arvindat123/JavaProgramming/src/main/resources/Database.md

+In this case, SQL Server processes the clauses in the following order: FROM -> WHERE -> GROUP BY -> SELECT -> ORDER BY

 The **ACID properties** in SQL are key principles that ensure reliable transactions in a database.
 ACID stands for **Atomicity, Consistency, Isolation,** and **Durability**.
 Let's go through each property with an example.

 ### 1. Atomicity